Map Of The United States With Coordinates

 2. Understand Datums and Transformations: Always be aware of the datum used for your spatial data.
 If you are working with data from different sources, make sure they are all referenced to the same datum.
 If necessary, perform a datum transformation to convert the data to a common datum.
 Incorrect datum transformations can lead to significant errors in your mapping.

-For example, if you are combining GPS data (which is typically referenced to WGS84) with historical data referenced to NAD27, you will need to perform a datum transformation to convert the NAD27 data to WGS84.
+Here's one way to look at it: if you are combining GPS data (which is typically referenced to WGS84) with historical data referenced to NAD27, you will need to perform a datum transformation to convert the NAD27 data to WGS84.
 Failure to do so could result in errors of several meters, which can be significant in many applications.

 3. Use Accurate and Reliable Data Sources: The accuracy of your map depends on the quality of your data.
 Use reliable data sources and verify the accuracy of your data whenever possible.
 Consider using data from government agencies, such as the U.S. Geological Survey (USGS) or the National Oceanic and Atmospheric Administration (NOAA), which provide high-quality spatial data.